Hermann Göring: Early life

 Interested in a career as a soldier from a very early age, Göring enjoyed playing with toy soldiers and dressing up in a Boer uniform his father had given him.
-He was sent to boarding school at age eleven, where the food was poor and discipline was harsh.
-He sold a violin to pay for his train ticket home, and then took to his bed, feigning illness, until he was told he would not have to return.
+He was sent to boarding school at age eleven, where the food was poor and discipline harsh.
+He sold a violin to pay for his train ticket home and then took to his bed, feigning illness, until he was told he would not have to return.
 He continued to enjoy war games, pretending to lay siege to the castle Veldenstein and studying Teutonic legends and sagas.
-He became a mountain climber, scaling peaks in Germany, at the Mont Blanc massif, and in the Austrian Alps.
-At age 16, he was sent to a military academy at Berlin Lichterfelde, from which he graduated with distinction.
+He became a mountain climber, scaling peaks in Germany, at the Mont Blanc massif and in the Austrian Alps.
+At age 16, he was sent to a military academy in Berlin-Lichterfelde, from which he graduated with distinction.

 Göring joined the Prince Wilhelm Regiment (112th Infantry, Garrison: Mülhausen) of the Prussian Army in 1912.
 The next year his mother had a falling-out with Epenstein.
 The family was forced to leave Veldenstein and moved to Munich; Göring's father died shortly afterwards.
-It was in Bavaria where Göring developed his "romantic sense of Germanness" that further evolved under National Socialism.
+It was in Bavaria where Göring developed his "romantic sense of Germanness" that further evolved under Nazism.
 When World War I began in August 1914, Göring was stationed at Mülhausen with his regiment.